 How Educational Institutions Shape Identity and Leadership

 Students do not simply absorb information inside classrooms.
-They absorb expectations, norms, and definitions of success from the institutional environments around them.
+They absorb expectations, habits, signals, networks, and definitions of success from the institutional environments around them.

 This is one of the most overlooked truths about education.